TrendiStack/TrendiStack/README.md

 ## Front-End Developer
 ![Front-End Developer](https://pbs.twimg.com/profile_banners/1024973460/1457492524/1500x500)

-I'm Terel from Toronto, and I'm a software developer with a front-end focus.
-I find great enjoyment in creating scalable and beautiful applications.
-I work with technologies like React, NextJs and Tailwind.
-I also like to dabble in web design and build accessible UI and UX.
-You can visit my portfolio at terel-phillips.ca.
+Hello, my name is Terel and I am a software developer from Toronto with a passion for creating scalable and visually appealing applications.
+I specialize in front-end development using technologies such as React, NextJs, and Tailwind.
+In addition to my technical skills, I am also a web designer and prioritize creating accessible UI and UX.
+My goal is to constantly improve my skills and deliver high-quality work.
+You can view my portfolio at terel-phillips.ca and see some of my past projects.

 ### Skills and Experience